We are on a journey to ensure that all students love to read and write. It's a bold mission. The Phonemic Advantage

 In addition, Language Arts was not her forte.
-Like many science-minded students today, Beverly struggled with some aspect of language.
+Like many science-minded students today, Beverly struggled with some aspects of language.
 Reading, spelling, and writing beset any progress she hoped for.
 The widely used whole language approach conflicted with her learning style of needing a system where the 44 sounds and 26 letters fit together.
 She wanted to know "why letters stand together to form words."

 Though English instruction felt daunting to her, Beverly excelled in science.
-Desiring to go into some aspect of the medical profession, she took a year off from college to work with an international medical team in Somalia.
+Desiring to go into the medical profession, she took a year off from college to work with an international medical team in Somalia.
 During her time in this war-torn, famine-ridden country, observing the necessary skills for communicating cross-culturally captured Beverly’s attention.

 Living in close proximity to the militia’s firefights, the food supply lines via Kenya were easily cut off.
 And the Somali warlords withheld much of the international aid at Mogadishu.
 It was in this challenging context, where basic day-to-day operations required resourceful interaction, that Beverly discovered the valuable gift of language and her empathy for anyone who struggles with it.

 To this end, she obtained a Master of Arts from Azusa Pacific University, completing her study with a graduate certificate from the Stanford Institute for Cross-Cultural Communication.
 In the years following, Mrs. Terpstra consulted with corporations and non-profit organizations regarding communicating with people from other countries and cultures, including programs in Canada, Japan, and South Africa.

 Building Alphabet Harbor™ highlights the president's passion for all children: that they enjoy the process of reading and find the gift of language.
 In Alphabet Harbor™, Beverly ensures a grand scheme that ignites the thinking styles of science-minded, artistic and literary gifted children.

 Two Inventors: Susan Mortimer and Beverly Terpstra